 The course instructor is Melina Palmer, founder and CEO of The Brainy Business, which provides behavioral economics consulting to businesses of all sizes from around the world.
 Her podcast, The Brainy Business, has downloads in over 170 countries.
 Melina worked in corporate marketing and brand strategy for over a decade before earning her master’s in behavioral economics.
-She has contributed research to the Association for Consumer Research, Filene Research Institute, and runs the Behavioral Economics & Business column for Inc Magazine.
-Check out her first book, What Your Customer Wants and Can’t Tell You on sale now.
+She has contributed research to the Association for Consumer Research, Filene Research Institute, and writes the Behavioral Economics & Business column for Inc Magazine.
+She has written two books: What Your Customer Wants and Can’t Tell You and What Your Employees Need and Can't Tell You, both on sale now.

 Curriculum Outline (subject to change)